EMA401: History of drug development

 Angiotensin II is an octapeptide hormone central to the renin-angiotensin system.
 It regulates blood pressure control, water fluid homeostasis, and neuronal excitability.
 Receptor agonists and antagonist of angiotensin II receptors that target various parts of the complicated renin-angiotensin system were developed to increase knowledge of the renin-angiotensin system and aid the development of antihypertensive drug candidates.
 These investigations led to the discovery of two subtypes of membrane bound G protein-coupled angiotensin receptors within the renin-angiotensin system with vastly different functions: angiotensin II type 1 receptors (AT_{1}R) and angiotensin II type 2 receptors (AT_{2}R).
 AT_{1}R is the receptor subtype that was found to be mainly responsible for blood pressure, water fluid regulation, and other classical known physiological actions of angiotensin II on the renin-angiotensin system.

 Phase I clinical trial have indicated that doses of EMA401 up to 400 mg are safe in humans.
 Spinifex Pharmaceuticals reported the results of a phase 2 randomised placebo controlled - clinical trial results in which 183 patients with postherpetic neuralgia received either oral EMA401 or placebo for 28 days.
 Those assigned to EMA401 reported significantly less pain associated with post-herpetic neuralgia although the improvement was modest (6.9% better than placebo on a ten point pain scale).
 There was no evidence of any serious side effects caused by EMA401.
-Spinifex Pharmaceuticals plans to proceed with larger phase II clinical trial to test higher doses for longer periods of time.
-A nonrandomized Phase 2 study of EMA401 for the treatment of pain in patients with chemotherapy-induced peripheral neuropathy was approved and is currently underway.
+Novartis licensed EMA401 from Spinifex Pharmaceuticals and initiated two phase 2b clinical trials.
+However, both trials were terminated prematurely after liver toxicity in chronic preclinical studies.
+Following this finding, development of EMA401 has been suspended.